wenyl16/wenyl16.github.io/contents/home.md

 • Department of Electrical Engineering

 #### Research Interests
-Optimization and control of distributed energy resources; Applications of machine learning in power systems; Electro-hydrogen coupling
+- Optimization and control of distributed energy resources
+- Applications of machine learning in power systems